-Heather qualified as a lawyer in a private practice in London and since qualifying has worked as an in-house company/commercial lawyer for over 18 years at various companies including Cape Plc and Interserve Plc.
+Heather qualified as a lawyer in a private practice in London and since qualifying has worked as an in-house company/commercial lawyer for over 20 years at various companies including Cape Plc and Interserve Plc.
 At Interserve, she held the role of Member Nominated Trustee on the Pension board and held the positions of Director and Interim Chair on the Interserve Charity, IEF.
 Heather joined Serco in March 2017 as Head of Legal and Contracts Services, based in Hook.

 Her passion is diversity and she was privileged at her previous company to have been a founder of the Women’s Network, and linked with many leading companies and allies across the diversity network in the UK.
-At Serco Heather is supporting the already-developed ‘Serco Inspiring Women’ group and is assisting in enabling the LGBT community establish a new network.
+At Serco Heather is supporting the inclusion hub activities and is part of the GC D&I network.